hashicorp-services/tfm/site/docs/migration/example-scenario-ce-tfc.md

 The team wants to remove the stale backend{} configurations from all of the repos.

-`tfm core remove-backend` iterates through all of the cloned repos and looks at all files ending in a `.tf` extension for a `backend{}` configuration. tfm creates a branch, removes the backend, commits the change, and pushes the branch.
+`tfm core remove-backend` iterates through all of the cloned repos and looks at all files ending in a `.tf` extension for a `backend{}` configuration. tfm creates a branch, comments out the backend, commits the change, and pushes the branch.

 tfm DOES NOT create a PR.
 That is the responsibility of the code owners.